INSTALLATIONS

 2018 | Steel, found objects

-Recontextualizing discarded steel and found objects into a functional, reimagined vehicle, “Bike” embodies a commitment to resourcefulness and sustainability.
-As part of an ongoing exploration of public utility and creative reuse, the work challenges passive consumption by giving new purpose to overlooked materials.
-Rethinking how we engage with the objects that shape our daily lives, “Bike” becomes more than a sculpture but an activation of community.
+This working sculpture recontextualizes discarded steel and found objects into a functional, reimagined vehicle.
+As part of an ongoing exploration of systems of living and creative reuse, the work challenges passive consumption by giving new purpose to overlooked materials.
+“Bike” rethinks how we engage with the objects that shape our daily lives.
 Designed for public use, the work blurs the line between art and function.
-Inviting participants to consider cycles of renewal and the power of small, “Bike” encourages participation in deliberate actions to reimagine our preconceived ideas of shared public spaces.

 Raft